posativ/regenwolken/README.md

 will resolve my.cl.ly to your server IP and requesting with the *Host* my.cl.ly, but it returns an URL pointing to your (real) server/domain.

-Note: you should invoke the script with a hostname (=domain name), where you are hosting Regenwolken.
+Note: you should set a *hostname* (=domain name) in conf.yaml, where you host Regenwolken.
 This will return into customized URLs, pointing directly to the ressource.

 ### Implementation

 Regenwolken currently provides only a small subset (but enough to get Cloud.app working) of [CloudApp's API](http://developer.getcloudapp.com/).

     /              - POST data
     /account       - basic account info
-    /items      - browse uploads
+    /account/stats - overall file count and views /items         - browse uploads
     /items/new     - preparing new upload
-    /items/hash - return data
+    /items/<hash>  - return data
     /register      - register new account (currently instantly activated)

 ### Issues